Manishearth/manishearth.github.io/source/_posts/2017-12-24-undefined-vs-unsafe-in-rust.markdown

 As long as you always call it with a valid pointer to an integer, there is no undefined behavior involved.

-But in either language, if you use it with some pointer conjured out of thin air (or, like `0x01`), that's probably undefined behavior.
+But in either language, if you use it with some pointer conjured out of thin air (like `0x01`), that's probably undefined behavior.

 As it stands, UB is a property of the entire program and its execution.
 Sometimes you may have snippets of code